CreativeInquiry/OSSTA-Report/README.md

 ## II.
 Summary

-On June 2nd and 3rd, 2018, Golan Levin and Lauren Lee McCarthy, professors of media arts, with support from The Knight Foundation, organized a convening on Open Source Software Toolkits for the Arts (OSSTA) in Minneapolis, Minnesota.
+On June 2nd and 3rd, 2018, Golan Levin and Lauren Lee McCarthy, professors of media arts, with support from The John S. and James L. Knight Foundation, organized a convening on Open Source Software Toolkits for the Arts (OSSTA) in Minneapolis, Minnesota.
 This event was a one-day conversation and ‘unconference’, populated by founders, maintainers, and contributors of open-source arts-engineering tools such Processing, p5.js, openFrameworks, Cinder, three.js, and more.
 Grants officers from The Knight Foundation and the National Endowment for the Arts (NEA) also took part in the discussions, as well as a handful of volunteers and support staff.
 The convening took place on the weekend before the 2018 Eyeo Festival, an annual media arts conference in Minneapolis.

 The purpose of the convening, and this report, was to generate a first step towards defining the field of OSSTA, including an articulation of their impact as well as the challenges they face, for a wider audience.
 To this end, our gathering brought together leaders in the open-source arts community to have an in-depth conversation around the challenges and opportunities facing these platforms—specifically, regarding sustainability, funding, growth, management, diversity, and community building.
 The labor and impact of these tools, some of which are entering their third decade of existence, has remained under-recognized and under-resourced, putting the ecosystem of artists working with these tools at risk.